bbenchoff/AGaMEMnon/docs/AG32_OVERVIEW.md

 `L48`, `L64`, `L100`, and `Q32` are package variants, QFN-32 to LQFP-100.
 AGaMEMnon ships separate legality and physical bond maps for all four.
-L48 has exact cross-checks and bench evidence; the Q32, L64, and L100 maps are recovered from architecture metadata and remain explicitly unqualified on hardware.
+L48 has exact cross-checks and bench evidence; the Q32, L64, and L100 maps (the L100-class parts include the `AG32VF407`) are recovered from architecture metadata.
+Pad-free configuration-accept builds are supported for any package, but PCF pad-bound emission and silicon qualification remain L48-only.

 ## Current reference hardware